it-gro/hugo-theme-w3css-basic/README.md

 ```

-* You need to go to https://fonts.google.com/ to get your selection.
+* You need to go to https://fonts.google.com/ to preview the fonts.
 * There is a usefull list: **Popular Pairings with ...** under *See Specimen*
 * After selecting a Font click *Family Selected*.
 You see e.g.:

 > Use the following CSS rules to specify these families:
 > font-family: 'Roboto', sans-serif;

 (Do not add the "+" sign - this is done in the partial)

-Here is a random list of some fonts to choose from:
+Here is a random list of some fonts you may want to try to get the
+impression.
+Copy them to the [params.googleApiFonts.family.*] sections.

 ```toml
 sans-serif = "Capriola"